Lets Get Going!

 This final section felt a bit brutal at the end of the day.
 However it was worth it to find myself suddenly at the summit and I was rewarded with incredible views in every direction.
 The decent (most of the snow was gone down here!) followed Glack Burn right the way down to the start point and a well earned picnic!

-Check out my Instagram – @jordan_love_live_run
+Follow my progress on Instagram – @jordan_love_live_run